What is Choline?

 Choline bitartrate is the salt form of choline, an essential nutrient found in food and supplements.
 It helps the body stabilize choline and turns it into acetylcholine–a neurotransmitter essential to learning and memory–and lecithin, a fat essential to cells in the body (x).

 In addition to being an important brain booster, choline also supports the liver by helping it produce the chemicals it needs to remove cholesterol from the body.
 Choline is a key player for healthy nervous systems, too, as it helps regulate the production of DNA.
-Getting adequate amounts of choline may also reduce inflammation, which can lead to a number of diseases, including cancer and diabetes.
+Getting inadequate amounts of choline may also lead to inflammation, which can lead to a number of diseases, including cancer and diabetes.

 Benefits of Choline